brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

-Like a transaction, a snapshot defines an `xmin`, but
+A snapshot's `xmin` is calculated the same way as a
-although it's calculated in the same way, it's for a
+transaction's (i.e. the lowest `xid` amongst running
-slightly different purpose.
-A snapshot uses its `xmin` as a
+transactions when the snapshot is created), but for a
-lower boundary for data that's visible to it.
-Tuples that
+different prupose.

-were deleted or outdated on a transaction with an ID less
+A snapshot uses its `xmin` as a lower boundary for data
-than `xmin` are known to be irrelevant as far as this
+visibility.
+Tuples data created or modified by a
-snapshot is concerned.
+transaction with a `xid` _smaller_ than a snapshot's `xmin`

-The snapshot also defines an `xmax`, which is set to the
+are visible to it.

-last commited `xid` plus one.
-Like `xmin`, `xmax` is use to
+It also defines an `xmax`, which is set to the last
-track the upper boundary of visibility.
-Rows that were
+commited `xid` plus one. `xmax` tracks the upper bound of
-created on a transaction with an ID equal or greater than
+visibility; transactions with a `xid` _greater to or equal_
-`xmax` are invisible to the snapshot.
+to `xmax` are invisible to the snapshot.

-Lastly, a snapshot also defines `*xip`, an array of all of
+Lastly, a snapshot defines `*xip`, an array of all of the
-the `xid`s of transactions that were in progress when the
+`xid`s of transactions that were in progress when the
 snapshot was created.
 It's created because even though
-`xid`s in `*xip` will be greater than `xmin` (and might
+`xid`s in `*xip` will be smaller than `xmax` (and might
 therefore be considered visible), the snapshot knows to
 keep whatever changes they make hidden.
 Recall that a
 snapshot represents the state of a database at a moment in